kamimrcht/webpage/strobemers.md

 <img src="files/kmer3.png" alt="drawing" width="600"/>

 As a small conclusion, k-mers are very correlated due to the way they are constructed. **Each k-mer carries little entropy given the previous ones.**
-Coupled k-mers and other techniques were proposed to improve that, but remained limitated to substitution or fixed small gaps (see the preprint for more information about that).
+Coupled k-mers and other techniques were proposed to improve that, but remained limited to substitution or fixed small gaps (see the preprint for more information about that).
 A good rule of thumb for k size to assure reasonable uniqueness is usually that k >> log4(size of your sequence).

 # 4 Minimizers do the job
 Let me recall how minimizers can be computed from k-mers.